giff-h/FirebotQueue/README.md

 # Upcoming features
 - If you look at the contents of the next up queue file, you'll notice it isn't just a queue, but there's a `code` section as well.
 The upcoming feature will whisper this value to the users in the next up queue.

-# KNOWN ISSUES - DO NOT MERGE
-- `!queue unshift 10`
-	- If there are fewer than 10 users up next, the difference will be unshifted instead.
-	- Not a major problem, just annoying.
-- User in queue, user to up next, user rejoins queue, user shifted back.
-	- User is in the main queue twice.
-	- Not a major problem, removing the user still works until they're fully gone.
-- Any parameter that is a number is vulnerable to being a decimal, or negative, not sure what would happen then.
-	- This might cause an error, and the error would be reported in chat, but nothing would happen to the queues.